ylyang-phy/ylyang-phy.github.io/content/research/qsim.md

 <br /> [Phys.
 Rev. Lett. **132**, 220601 (2024)](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.132.220601)

-The Loschmidt amplitude including its complex phase has broad applications in quantum computation, study of quantum chaos and so on.
-The standard way to extract the phase information is the Hadamard test, which gives rise to large overheads due to the need for global controlled-unitary operations.
+The Loschmidt amplitude, a complex number of the form  \( \langle \psi' | e^{-iHt} |\psi \rangle \), occurs naturally in various quantum algorithms, study of quantum chaos, and so on.
+Compared with its absolute value, the complex phase is relatively hard to extract on quantum computers.
+The standard method is the Hadamard test, which gives rise to large overheads due to the need for global controlled-unitary operations.
 We introduce a quantum algorithm based on complex analysis that overcomes this problem: ***no*** ancillary qubits, ***no*** control operations, only time evolution required.

 {{% /container %}}